KDE/kde-builder/doc/using-kde-builder/other-features.md

     directory to create a fake build directory.
 When this happens, space-saving symlinks are used, so this should not be a hassle on disk space.
-The build directory will typically be much larger than the source directory for a module.
+The build directory will typically be much larger than the source directory for a project.
 For example, the build directory for kdebase is about 1050 megabytes, whereas kdebase's source is only around 550 megabytes.

-    Luckily, the build directory is not required after a module has successfully been built and installed. kde-builder can automatically remove the build directory after installing a module, see the examples below for more information.
+    Luckily, the build directory is not required after a project has successfully been built and installed. kde-builder can automatically remove the build directory after installing a project, see the examples below for more information.
 Note that taking this step will make it impossible for kde-builder to perform the time-saving incremental builds.